-The contents of this memo are meant to help ensure: (1) your students understand your academic expectations, (2) you have access to information about resources that are available for your students, and (3) you are aware of policies and procedures that will help you to fulfill your teaching and administrative responsibilities.
+This summer course management memo includes new information about the LMS transition to Brightspace, in addition to needed information to help ensure: (1) your students understand your academic expectations, (2) you have access to information about resources that are available for you and your students, and (3) you are aware of policies and procedures to fulfill your teaching and administrative responsibilities.
+Please read this memo carefully.

 Bookmarked topics include:

-Welcoming your students, (2) Syllabus requirements, (3) Accessibility (new) (4) Resources, policies and procedures, (5) Class cancellations/changes, (6) Field trips, (7) Modality per CUNYfirst requirement, (8) eClass folder documentation/grading policies, (9) Final grades, (10) Medical documentation/technology issues, (11) Bereavement policy
+(1) Brightspace - welcoming students and recording attendance and grades (2) Syllabus requirements (3) Accessibility (4) Resources, policies and procedures (5) Class cancellations/changes (6) Course Modality requirement (7) Field trips (8) Attendance/Grading policies (9) Medical documentation/Technology issues/Accommodations (10) Bereavement policy (11) Final Grades